MSci-245-react/Mindful-Meals/Daily Scrums/Feb21.md

 Kirti:

-- What did I do Yesterday:
+- What did I do Yesterday: Created SignIn page and working on profile page
-- What was in the way:
+- What was in the way: Issues accessing SQL DB
-- What will I do Today:
+- What will I do Today: Finish profile page